hope205/linkedin_scraper/article.md

 ![alt_text](images/image5.png "image_tooltip")

-After scraping each of the parameters, we'll remove special characters from the text to make it clean and push the data to local storage using `context.push_data` function.
+After scraping each of the listings, we'll remove special characters from the text to make it clean and push the data to local storage using `context.push_data` function.

 ```